mmxgn/RXYO/README.md

 ## Why?

-I did it as an excercise in Raylib and because I like Oscilloscope music but oscilloscopes are too heavy to carry and I move a lot.
+I did it as an excercise in Raylib and because I like oscilloscope music but oscilloscopes are too heavy to carry and I move a lot.
 There is also a specific challenge in implementing a XY oscilloscope:

-+ The audio rate and display refresh rate are different.
++ The audio rate and the display refresh rate are different.

 ## How?